Nadi-System/nadi-system/paper.md

 Furthermore, NADI can be used as a library in both Rust and Python, that can allow you to embed this into your own programs.
 For example, you can use python library, and pass python functions to nadi so that they are run for each node in the correct order.

 Since plugins allow arbitrary code to be run in your computer, it is a security vulerability [@mesaUnderstandingVulnerabilitiesPluginbased2018], users should only load/use plugins that they know are from a safe provider, or is developed in house.

+# Future Plans
+Although NADI currently can store time-series data on the nodes/network, it relies on user-developed plugins to facilitate interaction with them.
+Future enhancements aim to expand its capabilities by incorporating internal plugins and intuitive syntax for working directly with time series data.
+Specifically, we plan to develop support for gaps in time-series data and implement methods for filling these gaps using the network connectivity.

 # Acknowledgements